 You can initiate a full wipe of an iOS device using your iCloud account.

-You should also be sure to remove your phone from your Apple accounts as well to ensure that any access to iTunes data and purchases is prevented when the buyer connects your phone to activate it.
+You should also be sure to remove your mobile from your Apple accounts as well to ensure that any access to iTunes data and purchases is prevented when the buyer connects your mobile to activate it.

 So there you have it!

-All that’s left is to break out the cleaning wipes, shine up that old phone or tablet, and start figuring out how to spend your new pile of cash!
+All that’s left is to break out the cleaning wipes, shine up that old mobile or tablet, and start figuring out how to spend your new pile of cash!

-There are a number of online sites that will buy damaged phones.
+There are a number of online sites that will buy damaged mobiles.
 While you won't get top dollar, it's more than nothing and you don't have to haggle with anyone.

 Popular options include:

-Just be sure to read the terms and conditions before sending your phone off for appraisal.
+Just be sure to read the terms and conditions before sending your mobile off for appraisal.

 Some companies exclude certain types of damage -- such as water damage -- from their list of accepted issues.

-You'll also want to check that they'll cover shipping to their facility and the protections you have in the event they change their mind about how much your phone is worth.
+You'll also want to check that they'll cover shipping to their facility and the protections you have in the event they change their mind about how much your mobile is worth.

-Finally, be sure to wipe your phone completely before shipping it.
+Finally, be sure to wipe your mobile completely before shipping it.

-While many companies that buy damaged phones recycle the parts, the last thing you want is someone getting their hands on your private photos or personal information.
+While many companies that buy damaged mobiles recycle the parts, the last thing you want is someone getting their hands on your private photos or personal information.

 In most cases, you'll get a similar price whether you head a store or use their online service.